 IHPs are regularly reviewed, at least once a year or where the pupil’s needs change.

 The parents, specialist nurse (where appropriate) and other relevant healthcare services hold a copy of the IHP.
-Other school staff are made aware of and have access to, the IHP for the pupils in their care.
+Other school staff are made aware of, and have access to, the IHP for the pupils in their care.

 We ensure that all staff providing support to a pupil has received suitable training and on-going support, to make sure that they have the confidence to provide the necessary support and that they fulfil the requirements set out in the pupil’s IHP.
 The training should be provided by the specialist nurse/school nurse/other suitably qualified healthcare professional.
 We ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies.